ronkow/python-for-data-practitioners/README.md

 The only prerequisite is to have some basic math knowledge (e.g. prime numbers, sets, functions).

 We encourage you to learn programming like you would learn a foreign language - incrementally through regular reading, writing and short practices.
-Most people take years to be fluent in a foreign language.
-While programming is arguably easier, it will take many months of consistent work to be fluent in your first programming language.
+It takes years to fluently speak and write in a foreign language.
+While programming is arguably easier, it will take many months of consistent work to master your first programming language.
 If you are a full-time student or have a day job, it is more effective to commit to 30 minutes of focused practice a day than to try to learn everything in one month.

 The lessons cover all programming terminology, concepts and Python best practices.